 Where there is evidence of a culture of unkindness and the potential for bullying to develop, staff will work with their classes to raise awareness of the nature of bullying through inclusion in Religion/Ethics and Sponsor lessons, assemblies and informal discussion, as appropriate, in an attempt to eradicate such behaviour.

 14. Monitoring, evaluation and review

-A member of the teaching staff within the Collegiate will be identified to lead on the implementation of the policy and the school will review the policy annually and assess its implementation and effectiveness.
+The Management Team will lead on the implementation of the policy and the school will review the policy regularly and assess its implementation and effectiveness.